benchristel/sindarin/plurals.md

 In English, the normal way to pluralize a noun is to add _-s_: one _cat_, two _cats_.
 A few nouns use some kind of vowel shift instead: one _man_, two _men_, one _goose_, two _geese_.

-In Sindarin, vowel mutation is the normal way of forming plurals.
-Fortunately, it's quite regular and predictable once you learn the rules.
+In Sindarin, vowel changes are the normal way of forming plurals.
+Fortunately, the patterns are quite regular and predictable once you learn the rules.

+You'll often see this particular type of vowel change referred to as "I-affection" or "I-mutation".

 ## The Vowel [.s A]